joshuaspear/offline_rl_ope/README.md

 # offline_rl_ope (BETA RELEASE)

-**WARNING: Weighted importance sampling was incorrectly implemented in version 1.X.X**
+**WARNING: Weighted importance sampling was incorrectly implemented in versions 1.X.X and 2.1.X, 2.2.X**

 **IMPORTANT: THIS IS A BETA RELEASE.
 FUNCTIONALITY IS STILL BEING TESTED** Feedback/contributions are welcome :)